-What makes your class different from other special needs dance classes?
+What makes your class different from other special needs classes?

 - There is no special or required dance attire for class, just the fact they are dressed is a win for most families.

-- The student has just one job, to copy me.
+- There is no verbal instruction for each step.
+The student has just one job, to copy the instructor, Elizabeth Chacon.
 Over time, they will learn the routines and dance with others.

-- Class is structured play and social skills practice, as well.
+- The class is structured play and social skills practice.

-- And students are not removed from the class for behavior issues.
+- Students are not removed from the class for behavior issues.

 What if my son/daughter, student won't look at you or copy you?

-- Students are allowed to be themselves, if that means singing, dancing on their own, or sitting down to watch it's all acceptable.
+- Students are allowed to be themselves, that can mean singing, dancing on their own, or sitting down to watch.

 - Students are in a dance class with a mirror and music playing, other students, new adults, and no hand over hand manipulation.
-I'm asking a lot of them.
+They are dealing with a lot of sensory input.

 What are your goals for the students?

-- If the student comes to class with clothes on, it's a win for me and you.
+- If the student comes to class with clothes on, it's a win!

-- If not right away, over time they will look at me and copy what I do and
+- If not right away, over time they will look copy the instructor

-- If unable to talk, start the process of speech;
+- If unable to speak, start the process of speech

 - Additionally, the students with the most experience in the class will learn to help direct, lead, and assist in class.